mountwebs/mountwebs/README.md

 ### Hi 👋 I'm Stian

-Full stack JS developer @ School of Applied Technology
+Full stack JS developer, based in Oslo @ School of Applied Technology

 ### Current Projects
 * **PhysIO**: App to help physiotherapists and their clients (making and scheduling exercises etc.) Created with my mob at Salt at a 2-week sprint.